Looking for information on the Harris County COVID-19 Relief Fund?

 Harris County partnered with Catholic Charities as the administrator for $40 million in emergency financial assistance to help Harris County residents who are experiencing financial distress as a result of the COVID-19 pandemic.
 Please visit CatholicCharitiesHelp.org for additional information.

 If you need assistance concerning this program, please call the hotline at 832-990-1318, or report an issue or concern online.

 COVID FINANCIAL REQUESTS ACCEPTED ONLINE ONLY

 Catholic Charities is helping families and individuals impacted by COVID-19.
 Please complete and submit the online financial application form and a staff member will follow-up with you to review your eligibility and documentation needs.
-We will begin accepting applications for assistance each business day at 8:00 am and continue until we reach capacity.
-Please feel free to return to our website should we be unable to accept your application today.
+We accept applications for assistance and continue until we reach capacity.
+Please feel free to return to our website should we be unable to accept your application at this time.

 Important Information for Applicants: